jakubWojnowski/MyTools/Tools/Bruno/README.md

 To get started with Bruno, you'll need to install the Bruno CLI and configure your project's pipeline definition.
 Once set up, you can start automating your CI/CD processes and enjoying the benefits of increased efficiency and productivity.

-For more information, check out the [Bruno documentation](https://docs.bruno.dev/) and join the [Bruno community](https://community.bruno.dev/) to connect with other users and developers.
+For more information, check out the [Bruno GitHub](https://github.com/usebruno/bruno).

 ## License